OpenNews/opennews-website/what/community/scholarships/index.md

 ## How to apply

+Applications for our second round of 2022 scholarships are closed.
+We plan to offer another round of scholarships next year.
 {% comment %}
-Applications for our first round of 2022 scholarships are closed.
-We plan to offer another round of scholarships this year.
-{% endcomment %}

 [Applications are open now](https://docs.google.com/forms/d/e/1FAIpQLScJniGICC1w2791v7Qp4Epgg88OTqvuBOR1Wk1xnGwnebVlng/viewform) through the end of **Friday, August 5**.
 Applicants will hear back from us by **Friday, August 12**.

 <a class="sidebar-button" href="https://docs.google.com/forms/d/e/1FAIpQLScJniGICC1w2791v7Qp4Epgg88OTqvuBOR1Wk1xnGwnebVlng/viewform">Apply for a journalism stipend!</a>
+{% endcomment %}

 If you'd like to get notifications about key dates in this program, such as the next time applications are open, [Twitter](https://twitter.com/opennews) and [our newsletter](http://eepurl.com/czSVTL) are great ways to stay up-to-date.